-The Environmental Monitoring Program includes different tests performed to recognized standards (US Pharmacopoeia, ISO 14644), as well as Phoenix Biomedicals’ critical standards and specifications.
 High-tech equipments such as the Handheld Aerotrak Particle Counter and the Merck MAS-100 Microbiological Air Sampler, are used to monitor airborne particulate.
-Product sterility testing is regularly conducted by an independent microbiological testing laboratory.
+Product sterility testing is regularly performed by an independent microbiological testing laboratory.
 A Sterility Certificate is issued for each lot manufactured and is retained in our master file; certificates are forwarded to our valued customers upon request.

 The training of all clean room operators is based on the Environmental Monitoring Program.
 After the inital comprehensive training sessions, the operators undergo regular on-the-job training in its procedures.

 The Program is the reason behind the company’s success and its details are considered a trade secret.